sigasi/sigasi_insights/content/veresta/_index.md

 <span style="color:#C4A000"> </span>     <span style="color:#C4A000">--fail-on-info</span>         Fail on any info, warning or error marker.
       <span style="color:#C4A000">--include-suppressed</span>   Include suppressed issues in output.
 </pre>

+## Project Options

+Sigasi projects sometimes use environment variables to point at external files and folders, e.g. at the location of your VUnit installation.
+These variables are set in the IDE, but Veresta is not aware of these variables by default.
+Also, the environment in which you run Veresta (e.g. your CI server) may be different from the environment in which you run Sigasi Studio.
+For example, VUnit may be installed in a different location in each environment.

+Using `-P` or `--path`, you can specify the value of the different PATH variables in your `.project` file.
+For example, if your `.project` file contains a linked folder like this:
+<pre>&lt;link&gt;
+        &lt;name&gt;Common Libraries/vunit_include&lt;/name&gt;
+        &lt;type&gt;2&lt;/type&gt;
+        &lt;locationURI&gt;<SPAN STYLE="font-weight:bold">VUNIT</SPAN>/verilog/include&lt;/locationURI&gt;
+&lt;/link&gt;</pre>
+You can set the `VUNIT` variable to the path of your VUnit installation:
+<pre><span class="no-select">$ </span>veresta verify <b>--path=VUNIT=/path/to/vunit/installation</b> [FURTHER OPTIONS]</pre>

+You can use `-P` or `--path` multiple times to specify the value of multiple PATH variables.

 ## Output Options